taehee5525/2127_JuniorDesign/README.md

   4) once the installation is completed, do "npx react-native run-android"
   5) If "npx react-native run-android" does not work,
   6) Open android studio, In the Device Manager section run "wipe data"
-  7) Then in your terminal, do "cd android" then "./gradlew clean"
+  7) (optional, but do this if wiping data doesn't work) Then in your terminal, do "cd android" then "./gradlew clean"
   8) Once the cleaning is doen, do "cd .." then do "npx react-native run-android" again.
 It should work now!
   9) If it doesn't work repeat 6-8 until it works..
 Well please let me know and update this readme if you find a better way!